 While students are encouraged to find as many volunteer opportunities on their own as possible, there are a couple of ways to discover new ways to help.
 A “Cords Alert” is often part of the LMTV broadcast every morning at the start of 1st Block/1st Period.
 You can also follow @lmhscords on Twitter.

 Who do I talk to if I have any questions?

-See Mr. Becker in room KL109 for any questions you may have.
-He can be reached via email.
-He is eager to answer whatever questions you may have!
+See Ms. Kloser with any questions you may have.
+She can be reached via email and is eager to answer whatever questions you may have!